The stories, the lore, the legends….

 - Apples – The Ghent and Davis families brought young apple trees with them from North Carolina when they settled in 1805, O.T.
 Springer owned orchards where Brant Plaza is now (From Pathway to Skyway Revisited, Machan, Claire Emery, pg.
 170)

 - Vegetables – Maple Avenue land became useful for growing a variety of different vegetables in the mid-late 1800s (From Pathway to Skyway Revisited, Machan, Claire Emery, pg.
-171 – lettuce and onions are pictured).
+171)

 - Historic Marker “Burlington Races“, De-Bunking the Burlington Bay Sandbar Legend, U.S. Commodore Chauncey at Burlington Bay